 The National Reading Panel's survey concluded that instruction in phonological awareness was effective in improving that skill.
 Instruction also improved both general reading and spelling (Section 2, pp. 3, 31-32).
 The study also concluded that, while some phonological development will occur naturally, explicit instruction leads to maximum development (Section 2, p.
 33).
 A major finding pointed to the wide range of types of students with whom phonological awareness instruction was found to be effective.
 They included students at both lower and middle socioeconomic status levels, preschoolers, kindergartners, first graders, average and struggling readers, and English language learners (Section 2, p.
 5).
-Suggate's (2016) more recent metaanalysis of phonological awareness intervention effectiveness also supports its effectiveness, especially with students reading at the preschool or kindergarten levels.
-Research over the past thirty years has indicated that phonological awareness is central to the success of the reading process.
+Suggate's (2016) more recent meta-analysis of phonological awareness intervention effectiveness also supports its effectiveness, especially with students reading at the preschool or kindergarten levels.